TeamIngrid/ProjectMem/docs/guides/data_management.md

 ### Import

-In order to import events, go to dashboard and click on the item's name.
+In order to import records, go to dashboard and click on the category's name.

 ![](../../assets/images/guides/import_export/import_records.png)

-Note: the item does NOT have "Last event:" and has a bunch of "Late" actions.
-This is normal since there are no events.
+Note: the category might NOT have a "Last event:" and might have a bunch of "Late" actions.
+This is normal if there are no events.

-Click on item's name.
+Click on category's name.

 ![](../../assets/images/guides/import_export/import_records_category_name.png)

-On the bottom right click "Import", select file (example: `Miata GT.csv`) and in a second you will see populated events.
+On the bottom right click "Import", select file (example: `Miata GT.csv`) and in a second you will see the populated records.

 ![](../../assets/images/guides/import_export/import_records_import_button.png)